 The Bishopston Society’s website closed on 29/11/23 following the closure of the organisation itself in October 2019.

-Its 17 year history featured successful lobbying and advocacy around local planning matters, a popular series of wide-ranging public meetings, and partnership with other community organisations as well as public institutions and politicians.
-A busy, informative website was coupled with social media and photographic expertise and other web-based innovations including a unique planning portal.
-Members enjoyed a lively and informative newsletter series, consultations and mutual support as a membership organisation.
+Its 17 year history featured successful information and advocacy on planning, public meetings, and partnerships with other community organisations, public institutions and politicians.
+A busy, informative website was coupled with social media and photographic innovations including a unique planning portal.
+Members enjoyed an informative newsletter series, consultations and mutual support.

-Closure became inevitable due to competing pressures on volunteer organisers’ time, resulting in an unsustainable reduction in the capacity of the managing group and insufficient person-power.
+The organisation thrived due to solely voluntary effort, with no public subsidy or grant aid, its only money coming from membership fees.
+Closure eventually became inevitable due to competing pressures on volunteer organisers’ time, resulting in an unsustainable reduction in the capacity of the managing group.
+Operations were therefore closed in late 2019.

-The Society’s assets were however held in reserve for several years in case new impetus emerged, with or without a new name and/or refocused goals.
+The Society’s assets were however held in reserve for several years, to allow for the possibility of new volunteers coming forward to re-launch something, with or without a new name and/or refocused goals.
 This remains the case.
-Dwindling cash means the legacy web site had to be taken down, but an opportunity to preserve an electronic archive of the Society’s work, as well as a paper-based archive, has been secured.
+Dwindling cash meant the legacy web site had to be taken down, but an opportunity to preserve an electronic archive of the Society’s work, as well as a paper-based archive, has been secured.

-Are you interested in this legacy in any way, or its possible succession or long-term preservation?
-All enquiries are welcome via firstname.lastname@example.org.
+Anyone interested in the Bishopston Society legacy in any way, including possible succession or long-term archiving (electronic and/or digital) should contact email@example.com.